 If you make it out to Miyako-jima, there are also 2 onsen locations; Miyako-jima onsen and Shigira Ougon onsen.
 I believe they state no tattoo, but I don’t know if they are “flexible” on that.
 Sometimes the more “rural” places are.

 These next 2 are not really onsen– Kanna Thalasso in Ginoza and Bade Haus on Kume-jima use deep-sea water, not hot spring water.
-The Kanna Thalasso website indicates no tattoo allowed; Bade Haus may use the pool only if tattoo are covered completely.
+The Kanna Thalasso website indicates no tattoo allowed (though I think you may wear swimsuits, they can be covered, or so I have heard); Bade Haus may use the pool only if tattoo are covered completely.

 In addition to these few onsen facilities, there are several sento (public bath) around the island, often as part of a gym.
 I have visited a few here in Okinawa, but they usually are much more simple compared to onsen.
 Sometimes they have jetted pools or whatnot.

-NOTE: they can not call them onsen if they do not use natural hot spring water, as per the regulations.
-And again, most if not all places state “no tattoo allowed.”
+NOTE: they can not call them onsen if they do not use natural hot spring water, as per the “regulations.”
+And again, most if not all places in Okinawa state “no tattoo allowed.”
+So I re-iterate… it is important to check the rules for each place if you have any tattoo.

 Another interesting option for those interested in Japanese bathing culture is the ganban-yoku 岩盤浴, bedrock bath (sort of like a sauna); click on the link to read more about it, as it is tattoo-friendly since you wear sauna clothes for this experience.
 Some of these are women-only, but some have options for both genders.

 When you first walk into the building, there will be shoe lockers; remove your shoes and take the key to the front desk.
-At the desk, you will turn in your shoe key and they will give you a locker key for the bath (segregated baths, men and women) with towels (usually 1 large, 1 small but it depends on the place) and set of clothes that look a little like pjs called samue 作務衣 (some places may give you a yukata instead).
-You pay the entrance fee up front; sometimes the locker key you receive will have a code that they scan if you want to receive scrub or massage services, or even purchase drinks, which you then pay for at the end when you check out.
+At the desk, you will turn in your shoe key and they will give you a locker key for the bath (segregated baths, men and women) with towels (usually 1 large, 1 small) and often a set of clothes that look a little like pjs called samue 作務衣 (some places may even give you a yukata 浴衣 instead).
+Now this really depends on the place… some will give you nothing (usually the really cheap places) and charge for towels, either “rent” or buy!
+You pay the entrance fee up front; sometimes the locker key you receive will have a code that they scan if you want to receive scrub or massage services, or even to purchase drinks, which you then pay for at the end when you check out.

 Go to the locker room, to the locker number on your key.
 Get naked.
 Yup.
 No swimsuits.
 Don’t feel self-conscious cuz it is just old ladies (or men depending on your gender) and they do not really judge.
 I mean, if you are a foreigner, yeah, they are gonna look simply because you are different, but really, no one cares.
 Anyway, strip down, neatly fold or hang your clothes in your locker, get your towel (and any toiletries you might have brought, for instance I have a scrubby bath towel from the Daiso/100 yen store) and head to the baths.
 Just put your key band around your wrist or ankle; if you are a lady you can even use it to tie up you hair in a ponytail or bun.
 And seriously, just use the smaller towel, leave the big towel in your locker, or at least off to the side, otherwise it will get wet and not dry you off when you actually need it.
 And do not try to wrap the tiny towel all the way around you, you will look silly; just embrace the naked, draping the small towel length-wise in front of your body if you want to cover any bits.